uidaholib/spec-lumber/_posts/2019-11-25-logging-lessons---water.md

 author: Michelle Shannon
 ---

-Happy Logging Lessons!
 Last week, we learned about tractors as a form of transporting logs from the forest to the railroad track or water formation (such as a river or flume).
 Once the logs have been transported to the railroad track or water formation, a few options remain for getting them to the mill.

 {% include feature/digital-image.html collection="phs" id="295" %}